GijsB/shunt_regulator/README.md

  4. Enable the power supply.
  5. Turn the potentiometer until the LED is off, but it's right below turning on.
  6. Increase the power supply voltage, make sure the LED turns on.
 Keep slowly increasing the voltage, verify that the current increases rapidly before Vmax is reached.
  7. Disable the power supply voltage to 3 volts below Vmax again.
-Lower is also fine, if your application allows.
+Lower is even better, if your application allows.
  8. Increase the power supply current limit again to whatever your application requires.